eprbell/rp2/docs/user_faq.md

 See the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Airdrops?
-Use an IN transaction and mark the transaction type as AIRDROP.
+Use an in-transaction and mark the transaction type as AIRDROP.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Donations?
-Use an IN transaction (if receiving crypto) or OUT transaction (if giving crypto) and mark the transaction type as DONATION.
+Use an in-transaction (if receiving crypto) or out-transaction (if giving crypto) and mark the transaction type as DONATION.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Gifts?
-Use an IN transaction (if receiving crypto) or OUT transaction (if giving crypto) and mark the transaction type as GIFT.
+Use an in-transaction (if receiving crypto) or out-transaction (if giving crypto) and mark the transaction type as GIFT.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Hard Forks?
-Use an IN transaction and mark the transaction type as HARDFORK.
+Use an in-transaction and mark the transaction type as HARDFORK.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Miscellaneous Crypto Income?
-Miscellaneous income covers gains from reward programs like Coinbase Earn, etc. Use an IN transaction and mark the transaction type as INCOME.
+Miscellaneous income covers gains from reward programs like Coinbase Earn, etc. Use an in-transaction and mark the transaction type as INCOME.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Crypto Interest?
-Use an IN transaction and mark the transaction type as INTEREST.
+Use an in-transaction and mark the transaction type as INTEREST.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Mining?
-Use an IN transaction and mark the transaction type as MINING.
+Use an in-transaction and mark the transaction type as MINING.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Staking?
-Use an IN transaction and mark the transaction type as STAKING.
+Use an in-transaction and mark the transaction type as STAKING.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Crypto Wages?
-Use an IN transaction and mark the transaction type as WAGES.
+Use an in-transaction and mark the transaction type as WAGES.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Crypto Rewards?
 This applies to governance and incentive tokens (e.g. COMP) as well as other crypto rewards (e.g. credit card rewards or Coinbase rewards).
-Use an IN transaction and mark the transaction type as INCOME.
+Use an in-transaction and mark the transaction type as INCOME.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Fee-only DeFi Transactions?
 DeFi opens up new scenarios that have their own tax implications.
 For example: